imtekalex/emes_template/README.md

 Authors: Alexander Richter, Till Steinmann, Andreas Reichenbach

+### Building locally using docker
+In case overleaf isn't available or you want to use a local environment(VSCode, Texstudio, ...), you can use the docker image provided here.

+1. build the image with `docker build -t emes-latex-builder .`
+2. create a container, mount your working directory in the `/latex` folder of the container:

+    `docker create -it -v <path_to_your_thesis>:/latex --name latex-builder emes-latex-builder`
+3. To compile the thesis run: `docker start -a latex-builder`

+> [!TIP]
+> When using Texstudio input the command from step 3 as an user command under
+> Options -> Configure -> Build -> User Commands
+> You can then run it with `Alt + Shift + F1`

+> [!WARNING]
+> The official Arial fonts can only be installed with some detour.
+> Replacement fonts are installed in the container.
+Change the font
+> in `settings+/settings.tex` to `Liberation Sans` or `Liberation Serif`.
+> Otherwise you get compilation errors.
+See [wiki](https://en.wikipedia.org/wiki/Liberation_fonts) for details.

 # ToDo:
 - Centralize Language settings so that individual chapters are also built correctly.
 - Speed up build process